 Biracial twins are the universe's beautiful answer to white supremacists https://t.co/QHcjuKlUX9

 — Mark Ruffalo (@MarkRuffalo) March 10, 2017

-It’s hard to ignore the underlying current of antiblackness when discussing bi-racial kids: when you want cute brown babies with European features and 3B curls, you’re talking about a dilution of blackness as a response to white supremacy, and frankly that doesn’t make sense.
+It’s hard to ignore the underlying current of anti-blackness when discussing biracial kids with a non-Black parent: when you want cute brown babies with European features and 3B curls, you’re talking about a dilution of blackness as a response to white supremacy, and frankly that doesn’t make sense.
 Frankly, I don’t want to be used as an example for your fetish of “exotic women.”